Specialization of Difference Equations and High Frobenius Powers: The Model Companion

 \begin{cor} Let $K$ be a model of $\VFA$ which is algebraically closed and transformally Henselian.
 Let $L,M$ be transformally Henselian models of $\VFA$ over $K$, and assume that $L$ is transformally algebraic over $K$.
 Let $N = L \otimes_{K} M$ be the displayed abstract difference field.
 Then $N$ can be uniquely expanded to a model of $\VFA$.
 More precisely, there exists a unique $\sigma$-invariant and $\omega$-increasing valuation ring of $N$ dominating $\mathcal{O}_L$ and $\mathcal{O}_M$ under the natural inclusions. \end{cor}

-\begin{proof} Let $K$ be algebraically closed and transformally Henselian and let $L,M$ be transformally Henselian models of $\VFA$ over $K$, with $L$ transformally algebraic over $K$.
-Let $N = L \otimes_{K} M$ be displayed difference field; we want to prove that $N$ can be uniquely expanded to a model of $\VFA$, subject to the evident compatibility constraints.
+\begin{proof} Let $N = L \otimes_{K} M$ be displayed difference field; we want to prove that $N$ can be uniquely expanded to a model of $\VFA$, subject to the evident compatibility constraints.

 Let us assume first that $K$ is spherically complete and that $\Gamma$ is transformally divisible.
-Using Lemma \ref{unramified-linearly-disjoint amalgamation} and Corollary \ref{cor-transformally-alg-no-valgp-adjunction}, the valuation groups of $K$ and $L$ coincide and that the residue fields $l$ and $m$ are linearly disjoint over $k$ in the amalgamation; it follows from spherically complete domination (see \ref{Spherically Complete Domination}) that the valued field structure on the amalgamation is determined, as required.
+Using Corollary \ref{cor-transformally-alg-no-valgp-adjunction} and Lemma \ref{unramified-linearly-disjoint amalgamation}, the valuation groups of $K$ and $L$ coincide and that the residue fields $l$ and $m$ are linearly disjoint over $k$ in the amalgamation; it follows from spherically complete domination (see \ref{Spherically Complete Domination}) that the valued field structure on the amalgamation is determined, as required.

 For the general case let $\widetilde{K}$ be a spherically complete extension of $K$ with a transformally divisible valuation group as in the prevoius paragraph.
 Let $\widetilde{L} = L \otimes_{K}{\widetilde{K}}$ and similarly $\widetilde{M}$.
 By Corollary \ref{linearly-disjoint-unramified}, the residue fields $l$ and $m$ are linearly disjoint over $k$.
 Using Theorem \ref{TheAmalgamationProperty}, we can jointly amalgamate $\widetilde{L}$ and $\widetilde{M}$ so as to render the residue fields $\widetilde{l}$ and $\widetilde{m}$ linearly disjoint over $\widetilde{k}$.
 But now the argument of the previous paragraph applies to see that the valued field structure on the amalgamation is uniquely determined.